stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   All dofs lie within the cell volume and are not shared across the cell boundaries.

-Additional function spaces required for representation of scalar or component-wise vector variables are:
+Other spaces required for representation of scalar or component-wise vector variables are:

 * ``wtheta`` is the space of scalar functions based on the vertical part of ``w2``, discontinuous in the horizontal and continuous